pimcore/bundle-generator/README.md

 $ composer require pimcore/bundle-generator
 ```

-2. Make sure the bundle is enabled in the `config/bundles.php` fiel.
+2. Make sure the bundle is enabled in the `config/bundles.php` file.
 The following lines should be added:

 ```bash
 use Pimcore\Bundle\BundleGeneratorBundle\PimcoreBundleGeneratorBundle;